Ceceliakitty/Pete-Thinkful/README.md

 # Pete-Thinkful
-This is about Pete Thinkful
+This is about Pete Thinkful.
 In this project will show:
 About
 Profolio